Hereetria/instagram-clone/README.md

 ## 🖼️ Screenshots

 > ✅ Pages marked with a check are fully designed.
-Others use static dummy data to keep the layout consistent.
+Others use static dummy cells to keep the grid aligned.

 | Mainstream ✅ | Stories ✅ | Create ✅ |
 |-------------|-----------|-----------|